Spanish or Italian — Which is better language for you?

 Honestly, you don’t scream at the ceiling when you wake up.
 Hi, I’m learning Spanish today!

 The same is true for you; people learn languages because they find them appealing.
-Besides, they are often drawn to them because they like their sound, the related culture, and the prospects.
+They are often drawn to them because they like their sound, the related culture, and the prospects.

 Learning a language you love is the most effective way to maintain motivation.
 You can also achieve high language competence.

-For example, learning Spanish would be great if you are interested in Hispanic countries’ culture, history, and customs.
+For example, learning Spanish would be great if you are interested in Hispanic cultures, histories, and customs.

 This makes Spanish a valuable language for trips and trade.
 It makes it easy to speak with Spanish-speaking communities in many countries.